Frequently Asked Questions

 It’s a nice gesture to bring things for the locals on the islands that we visit.
 We always recommend books for the schools, and people often bring up pre-loved clothing, which is always appreciated.

-As with travelling to any foreign country, we ask that you use your common sense.
+As with travel to any foreign country, you need to apply common sense.
 Be mindful of your belongings and note that it’s best not to walk around alone.
-Crime is mostly petty theft, and unfortunately, domestic violence is more common than we’d like to think.
-So, while it’s important to be on your guard and respect the local culture, don’t be afraid to have a chat, a laugh and be friendly with locals.
+Tourist related crime is mostly often petty theft.
+While it’s important to be on your guard and respect the local culture, don’t be afraid to have a chat, a laugh and be friendly with locals.

 The tropical climate is hot and humid, with an average air and water temperature between 27-30oC.
 December to March is the wet season, although there is rainfall year-round.
 Equatorial sun can be intense, especially in the water, even if it’s overcast.
 Prepare to cover up and wear plenty of sun protection (including your eyes).
 Hydration is key, so always remember to drink plenty of water.